 You are required to offer a link back to this website if you use ANY of the material here.

 You can copy small parts of information (about 20% of a blog post) and share it, but you need to provide a link back to my blog and highlight the parts you copied from Zooming Japan.
+You’re not doing yourself a favor if you just copy and paste content from other people as Google hates duplicate content.

 Of course you are allowed to save the photos to your desktop and then modify them for personal use.
 If you want to share or use any of my photos online or offline, then please don’t remove the watermark!
 Also, you are not allowed to HOTLINK to my photos!!